They inspired Sumerian cities, Indian trade and Persian art. Meet the most influential civilization you’ve never heard of.

 In the case of the Oxus Civilization, its people flourished for nearly six hundred years, from the 2300s to the 1700s BCE — when the climate abruptly grew drier throughout the Middle East.
 Relentless droughts drained the Murgab River, cutting off the city’s lifeblood (just as, far to the west, the Sumerian fishing-marshes were rapidly drying up).

 But unlike in Mesopotamia, no new empire swept in to occupy and exploit the cities around Gonur Tepe.
 No one’s quite sure why — largely because this region’s ancient history is insanely under-studied.
-No one’s even certain who the surrounding peoples were (aside from the Andronovo culture, who you’ll meet in Part 2 of this series).
+No one’s even certain who the surrounding peoples were (aside from the Andronovo culture, whom you’ll meet in Part 2 of this series).

 This brings us to a second theme that will resound throughout this series: the infuriating obscurity that surrounds the great cultures of ancient Central Asia.